KCisSICKnasty/SICKnasty-FO4/README.md

 __NOTE: For each off-site download, rename their files to include "[No Delete]" in front of their names.
 This will prevent Wabbajack from deleting them when you update the list.
 This applies to any mod you've added to the list as well.__

-_LOD Output and Load Order:_
+_LOD Output, Complex Sorter Hotfix, and Load Order:_

-- Download both of the Update files here (following the instructions in the desciptions): https://www.nexusmods.com/fallout4/mods/88357
+- Download all 3 of the Update files here (following the instructions in the desciptions): https://www.nexusmods.com/fallout4/mods/88357

 __Tools:__